drguthals/talkswithdrg/README.md

 # Talks with Dr. G

-Thanks for attending one of my talks!
+Want to find one of my upcoming talks?
+Or have you attended one recently (thanks for coming!! :) )

-Here you will find resources for talks that I have given.
+Here you will find links and information for upcoming talks and resources for talks that I have already given.

 For talks that introduce GitHub, I usually have a way for you to add your name to show you attended (and so that you can try out your first PR (pull request) in a safe place :) )

 Find the event+talk below for more information!